Communication

 Visual communication is a very essential type of communication as you must be well acquainted with the line– “A picture is worth a thousand words”.
 It mainly enhances the effectiveness of communication as people retain visuals for a longer time, and create better understanding when backed with verbal and auditory information along with other sounds.

-So, from the very term, we can infer that the act of transmitting information using visual elements, such as drawings, signs, typography, colors, shapes, graphic design, illustration, animation, etc., is known as visual communication.
+So, from the very term, we can infer that the act of transmitting information using visual elements, such as drawings, signs, typography, colours, shapes, graphic design, illustration, animation, etc., is known as visual communication.

 Examples Of Visual Communication